cython/cython/docs/src/tutorial/strings.rst

 Similar to the string semantics in Python 3, Cython also strictly separates byte strings and unicode strings.
-Above all, this means that there is no automatic conversion between byte strings and unicode strings (except for what Python 2 does in string operations).
+Above all, this means that by default there is no automatic conversion between byte strings and unicode strings (except for what Python 2 does in string operations).
 All encoding and decoding must pass through an explicit encoding/decoding step.
+For simple cases, the  module-level ``c_string_type`` and ``c_string_encoding`` directives can be used to implicitly insert these encoding/decoding steps to ease conversion between Python and C strings.

 General notes about C strings
 -----------------------------